Bitcoin is famous for the Mt Gox hack, but what about the Bitfinex hack?

-Today, that same bitcoin is worth a whopping $973 million.
+Today, that same bitcoin is worth a whopping $3.7 billion.

-As the largest exchange operating in USD, everybody who is anybody in the cryptocurrency world held accounts with Bitfinex.
+As the largest exchange operating in USD at that time, everybody who was anybody in the cryptocurrency world held accounts with Bitfinex.

 Once the news was released, the value of bitcoins plunged about 20%, dipping to about $480 before recovering.